 From late March through May, Hood River’s fruit trees will wow you with a bonanza of blooms.
-So consider taking a drive along Oregon’s Hood River Fruit Loop to experience these fantastic springtime blossoms!
+So take a drive and enjoy Oregon’s Hood River Fruit Loop blossoms to experience the best of springtime in the Gorge!
 Enjoy the outdoors, shop at local farm stands and sample regional wines.
 You’ll feel enlivened to see the valley burst with color after its long winter’s nap.

 We love telling people about the Hood River Fruit Loop.
 This self-guided tour offers fabulous opportunities to eat, pick fresh produce or just breathe in the natural surroundings of Hood River County.
 Since you can map out your visit however you like, you’ll have plenty of options to connect with the region in a way that works for you.

 The Columbia River Gorge is a world-class cornucopia of fruit, flowers, and produce.
 And before it dishes out its bountiful harvest for the table, springtime in the Gorge serves up a feast for the eyes.
-Here are a few beauties you’ll find on your tour of the Hood River Fruit Loop.
+Here’s a few Hood River Fruit Loop blossom beauties you can find on your tour.

 The Pacific Northwest’s mix of rain and sun make Oregon and Washington perfect for growing apples.
 And when you consider that apples are 85% water, it makes sense!
 Keep your eyes (and nose) out for this highly aromatic blossom as you drive the HRFL.

 You don’t need to travel to Japan or our nation’s capital to witness impressive displays of cherry blossoms.
 Since the blooms cluster all along the branch, you’ll easily find tree-sized, voluminous puffs of pink and white all around the Loop.
 It’s a breath-taking sight, especially against the deep-blue skies surrounding Mount Hood.